-But during the 2nd half of the 19th century composers were increasingly writing down to a low E, hence Verdi’s instruction to us in Act 4 of "Otello": soli for "the basses with four strings."
+During Bottesini’s lifetime the instrument remained a three-string bass as was the custom particularly in Italy.
+Bottesini tuned his bass a tone higher for solo work (i.e. tuned to a-d-g.)
+But during the 2nd half of the 19th century composers were increasingly writing down to a low E, hence Verdi’s instruction in Act 4 of "Otello": soli for "the basses with four strings."

 (From The Strad, 1911)

 Later it was owned by James E. Merritt - a highly regarded player (Principal LPO) and teacher (Guildhall School of Music) in London.
 After he died, it was sold to Japan to Mr. Tokutaka.
-The instrument can be heard again (2017) on these recordings by CATALIN ROTARU

 Carlo Antonio Testore (1693-1765) was a prolific maker and is reputed to have made this instrument in Milan in 1716 - aged 23.
 However in some reference books it is his father, Carlo Giuseppe (c.
 1660-1716) who is credited with making the instrument.
 The confusion is entirely due to the lack of labels in these fine old instruments.